Sanglorian/orcus/Orcus Monsters - current.md

 Replace *buffet* and *control wind* with
 **Claw (standard, at-will)** +14 vs Reflex; 2d12+4 damage and make a secondary attack against the target. *Secondary Attack* +14 vs Fortitude; the target is grappled.
-**Constrictor (swift, at-will) * Stance** At the start of the invisible stalker's turn, it makes a *claw* attack against a creature it is grappling.
+**Constrictor (swift, at-will) ● Stance** At the start of the invisible stalker's turn, it makes a *claw* attack against a creature it is grappling.
 While in this stance, the invisible stalker cannot make opportunity attacks.
-**Human Shield (swift, at-will) * Stance** As a an immediate counter, if the invisible stalker is grappling a creature and is the target of an attack targeting AC or Reflex, it can make the creature it is grappling the target of the attack instead.
+**Human Shield (swift, at-will) ● Stance** As a an immediate counter, if the invisible stalker is grappling a creature and is the target of an attack targeting AC or Reflex, it can make the creature it is grappling the target of the attack instead.
 The invisible stalker cannot do this if the creature it is grappling is the one attacking.
 While in this stance, the invisible stalker grants combat advantage and cannot make opportunity attacks.

 ##### Poltergeist

 **Medium shadow humanoid (undead)**
-**Raise Up (free, at-will): If *control wind* hits: +14 vs Will; the target is levitated 1 square and restrained (save ends both).
+**Raise Up (free, at-will)** If *control wind* hits: +14 vs Will; the target is levitated 1 square and restrained (save ends both).

 > #### Large Air Elemental